quizbowl/why/stories/tournament-director.md

 - I want to set/update my team's roster

 ## All
-- I want to communicate with the Tournament Director
+- I want to communicate with the Tournament director
 - I want to see when and where a tournament is
 - I want to see what other teams are attending a tournament
 - I want to see which players are playing at a tournament

 # Packet submission stories
-## Tournament Director
+## Tournament director
 - I want to accept/confirm or reject a submitted packet
 - I want to assign monetary penalties for a packet

-## I want to submit my packet
+## Team contact
-- I want to resubmit a packet
+- I want to submit/resubmit a packet
 - I want to withdraw a submitted packet

 ## All